Multimodal LLMs Do Not Compose Skills Optimally Across Modalities: Results

 Results for each benchmark can be seen in Table~\ref{tab:task2_1results}.
 We only show the results of models that have been trained for the required visual and textual skills (as discussed in \S\ref{ssec:models} only Molmo and Qwen2.5-VL have the object detection skill).
 Results for the remained models can be found in Appendix~\ref{app:task2}.
 We find that Qwen2.5-VL models exhibit a clear skill composition gap, whereas Molmo models do not.
 To investigate this further, we measured the performance of each model on each individual skill to determine whether the absence of a composition gap is due to effective skill integration, or simply because the model fails to perform one or both skills correctly.
 We use the COCO-Count dataset for this analysis, as it is the only dataset that includes annotated bounding boxes and points, which are necessary for assessing the models' counting ability in isolation.

 Table~\ref{tab:task2_2results} summarizes these results.
-It can be seen that although Molmo has been reported to be trained on both skills, Molmo-7B shows poor performance in each one individually since accuracy is below 50\%.
+It can be seen that although Molmo has been reported to be trained on both skills, Molmo-7B shows poor performance in each one individually with the accuracy below 50\%.
 Molmo-72B performs better; however, its accuracy remains below 80\%, which can still be considered low, especially for the string counting textual skill, where Qwen2.5-VL models achieve nearly perfect performance.
 Therefore, Molmo models' low score in the cascaded setup cannot be attributed to a lack of skill composition, but rather to insufficient competence in the individual skills themselves.

-In summary, we again observe a clear skill composition gap for both Qwen2.5-VL models, but not for the Molmo models.
-Upon further inspection, we find that both Molmo models show surprisingly poor performance on the simple skill of textual counting, which explains their weak results in the cascaded setting.
+In summary, we again observe a clear skill composition gap for both Qwen2.5-VL models.
+This gap is not evident for the Molmo models, which perform poorly on the individual skills themselves.
+Further analysis reveals that both Molmo models struggle with the simple skill of textual counting, likely contributing to their weak performance in the cascaded setting.
 Interestingly, Molmo models perform comparably well under direct inference, potentially because they were directly trained on this task.